 - You could lose a computer in a natural disaster

 For personal and business use, I use an online backup service.
 I don’t have to think about it.
 It backs up automatically and the information is stored offsite.
-I can restore a file with a mouse click or use a web-based interface to get the file when I’m at a different device.
+I can restore a file with a mouse click or use a web-based interface to get the file when I’m on a different device.
 Keeping my data in the cloud is easy and convenient.
-Storing offsite is key, because if you have a fire, a break-in or a natural disaster, your local storage may not survive.
+Storing offsite is key, because if you have a fire, a break-in, or a natural disaster, your local storage may not survive.

 If you aren’t backing up your critical data, take a moment to check out the World Backup Day website.
 If you are backing up, make sure you can recover your data.
 As they proclaim on the website: